alexfilatov/livekit-elixir-sdk/README.md

 This will compile all `.proto` files in the `proto/` directory and generate Elixir modules in `lib/livekit/proto/`.

-## Features Not Yet Implemented

-The following features are available in other LiveKit SDKs but not yet implemented in this Elixir SDK:

-### SIP Service Integration

-Features available for SIP integration:

-- Creating SIP inbound trunks
-- Creating SIP outbound trunks
-- Managing SIP trunks (listing, deleting, updating)
-- Making SIP calls
-- Handling SIP participants

-### Ingress Service

-Ingress service capabilities include:

-- Creating ingress points for various input types
-- Updating ingress configurations
-- Listing and managing ingress points
-- Handling streaming inputs from external sources

-### Additional Grant Types

-Additional grant types not yet available in the Elixir SDK:

-- `SIPGrant` - For SIP-related permissions
-- More granular `VideoGrant` permissions like `ingressAdmin`

-### Webhook Support

-Webhook functionality for:

-- Receiving and validating webhook events from LiveKit
-- Processing various event types (participant joined/left, track published/unpublished, etc.)
-- Verifying webhook authenticity using API credentials

-### Advanced Room Configuration

-Some advanced room configuration options available:

-- Room presets
-- Detailed codec configuration
-- Advanced participant permissions management
-- Data message handling with reliability options

-### Future Development Roadmap
+## Future Development Roadmap

-These features are planned for future releases of the Elixir SDK.
+The features marked as not implemented in the feature checklist are planned for future releases of the Elixir SDK.
 If you need these features immediately, consider using one of the other official SDKs.

 Contributions to implement these features are welcome!
 Please see the repository for contribution guidelines.